Electromagnetic vs. Electrohydraulic, ESWT: A Comprehensive Comparison

 Reduced Pain During Treatment

-1. Ibrahim et al. (2010) found that patients receiving electromagnetic ESWT reported lower pain scores during treatment compared to those receiving electrohydraulic ESWT, potentially reducing the need for anesthesia.
+Ibrahim et al. (2010) found that patients receiving electromagnetic ESWT typically reported lower pain scores during treatment compared to those getting electrohydraulic therapy.
+This could potentially mean less need for anesthesia and better patient acceptance.

 Clinical Applications: Where Electromagnetic ESWT Excels

-1. Calcific Tendinopathies: Hsu et al. (2008) demonstrated that electromagnetic ESWT was highly effective for calcific tendinitis of the shoulder, with calcium deposit resorption rates comparable to electrohydraulic devices.
+Calcific Tendinopathies: Hsu et al. (2008) demonstrated that electromagnetic ESWT worked excellently for calcific tendinitis of the shoulder, with calcium deposit resorption rates that matched other ESWT approaches.

-2. Plantar Fasciitis: Gollwitzer et al. (2015) showed that electromagnetic ESWT provided significant pain relief and functional improvement in chronic plantar fasciitis cases that had failed conservative treatment.
+Plantar Fasciitis: The study by Gollwitzer et al. (2015) showed electromagnetic ESWT providing significant pain relief and functional improvement for chronic plantar fasciitis cases that hadn't responded to conservative treatments.

-3. Tennis Elbow: Staples et al. (2008) found that electromagnetic ESWT provided significant improvement in pain and function for lateral epicondylitis patients, with results comparable to those achieved with electrohydraulic devices.
+Tennis Elbow: Staples et al. (2008) found that electromagnetic ESWT delivered significant improvements in both pain and function for lateral epicondylitis patients, with results comparable to other ESWT technologies.

 Future Perspectives